-Having the first string in front of the fingers and the third string behind them necessarily requires the use of smaller finger motions.
+If you practice on the second string, the first string will be in front of the fingers and the third string will be behind them.
+This necessarily requires the use of smaller finger motions to avoid hitting either adjacent string.
 Practicing on the first string is certainly much easier, but allows the fingers far more freedom to make large motions.

 2. Use pluck-release strokes

 I actually advocate this method for arpeggio playing as well.
 Other teachers do not.

 The finger plucks the second string and the tension in the finger is immediately released (Pepe Romero describes it as emptying the finger of its tension).
 Then, the finger falls back to its position in front of the second string (by the force of gravity, not conscious effort) and remains there, ready to play again.
 Very little follow through exists in this stroke.
 Travel distance is minimized.
 The finger should not travel past the adjacent string.
 This results in excellent accuracy both in playing the correct string and hitting the precise flesh/nail contact point for best tone quality.

 I use a little mental trick to help me execute this technique.
 I tell myself not to follow through at all with my finger stroke.
 Now, I know in the back of my mind I must follow through to pluck the string, but by telling myself "no follow through" it helps minimize the amount of finger travel.
 Here are detailed instructions and a video on how to use this technique.